Applied to jobs and heard nothing back? This might be why.

 Tip: LinkTextFix keeps your pasted text in the browser.
 This page does not upload your text anywhere.
+Results vary — some documents clean up well, others may need a manual touch-up afterward.

 What LinkTextFix Fixes